pietertolsma/NodeChat/README.md

 # NodeChat
 Custom IRC using NodeJS.
 Easily setup your own chatroom in a couple of simple steps!

-The goal of NodeChat is to be a very configurable, easy to set up and clean chat application.
+The goal of NodeChat is to be a very configurable, yet easy to set up and clean chat application.
 It also serves as a playground to test out features of NodeJS!

-## How to setup your own server
+## How to set up your own server
 - Download this entire repository.
 Make sure you have [NodeJS](https://nodejs.org/en/) installed on your machine.
 - In the terminal/cmd, go into the project and type the following:  `node server.js`.
 The server should start.
 - To start chatting away, go to `localhost:3003` (or another port if you changed it).
 To go public, you will need to port forward the port specified in `package.json`.
 When you've done this, send the following address to your friends: [YOUR PUBLIC IP]:[SPECIFIED PORT].
 Click [here](http://www.whatsmyip.org/) to find out what your IP is.